-Miscarriage, by definition, is any loss or self abortion of a fetus before the 20th week of the gestational period.
+A miscarriage is also known as a spontaneous abortion, the loss of a fetus before the 20th week of the gestational period.
 Most of the miscarriage occurring in the first trimester happen before the 12th week of pregnancy.
 After the first 12 weeks of gestation, the chances of a miscarriage dramatically decrease to less than 10% of all pregnancies.

 The Reasons for Miscarriage